All Episodes

 Now, what's funny about this is that the media that I've seen today is just excoriating Cheney for keeping this alive.

-You know, it's one thing for Dean to say what he's saying, but Cheney is really low ball, low rent here to keep this alive.
+You know, it's one thing for Dean to say what he's saying, but Cheney is really lowball, low rent here to keep this alive.

-This is just this this is just horrible.
+This is just this, this is just horrible.

-He may not go ahead and mention his mother.
+I go ahead and mention his mother.

-I mean, that's his low politics.
+I mean, that's just low politics.

-That's just low blow politics.
+That's just low-blow politics.

 Why in the world would Cheney do this?

-And then some Democrats are saying, this is great, this is great, we're getting under this skin and so forth.
+And then some Democrats are saying, this is great.

-Uh here is Dean's response.
+Here is Dean's response.

-Uh he reacted uh uh to the vice president's uh comments.
+He reacted to the vice president's comments.

 It's not his response.